smurphos/nemo_actions_and_cinnamon_scripts/README.md

 #### Lock Screen Slideshow

 This script adds a user configurable desktop background slideshow function to the native Cinnamon screensaver/screen locker.
 It is intended to be run on user login as a startup application.
+Requires qdbus to be installed.

 [lock_screen_slideshow.sh](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts/blob/master/.local/bin/lock_screen_slideshow.sh)